Close

 Safety Measures to Take While Applying Lotion

-Here are some safety tips to follow while applying lotion on your newborn:
+Here are some safety tips to follow while applying lotion to your newborn:

-- Clean your hands thoroughly before applying lotion on your baby’s body.
+• Clean your hands thoroughly before applying lotion to your baby’s body.

 How to Choose the Best Lotion for Your Newborn?

-To find out what is the best lotion for newborn baby, follow these tips:
+To find out what is the best lotion for a newborn baby, follow these tips:

 When to Consult a Doctor?